truedigital/True.KenticoMapper/readme.md

 		[SyncInComplex("column_name", typeof(ComplexBuilder<T, TInterface>))]
 Tells the mapper to create an object of type TInterface and map its fields from the tree node of the node id stored in column_name

-		[SyncInComplexCollection("column_name", typeof(ComplexCollectionBuilder<T, TInterface>))]
+		[SyncInComplexCollection("column_name", typeof(ComplexCollectionBuilder<T, TInterface>), delimiter : "|")]
-Tells the mapper to create an object of type IEnumerable<TInterface>  and map its fields from the list of tree nodes of the of the node ids stored in column_name
+Tells the mapper to create an object of type IEnumerable<TInterface> and map its fields from the string delimited collection of node ids stored in column_name

 		[SyncInChildren(typeof (ChildrenBuilder<T, TInterface>))]
 Tells the mapper to create an object of type IEnumerable<TInterface> and map its children out as instances of type TInterface